Yale–NUS College: Mascot

 Yale–NUS launched the College Mascot in 2017.
 The Yale–NUS College Mascot – 'Halcyon' – emerged as a representation of the blue-eared kingfisher species found rarely in Singapore.
-The orange-and-blue mascot, colours of Yale–NUS, found ready acceptance as it also encapsulates the core identity of a young academic institution in quick and confident ascension, ready to take on the world.
+The orange-and-blue mascot, colours of Yale–NUS, found ready acceptance as it also encapsulates the core identity of a young academic institution in ascension, ready to take on the world.

 The mascot was ratified by the student body on 7 April 2016, after three rounds of voting.
 Since ratification, the Yale–NUS Student Government held focus group discussions to gather feedback on the mascot design and name.
 The name Halcyon emerged from one of these student focus group discussions.

 Reactions

 Observers in The New York Times and The Chronicle of Higher Education see Yale's move as part of a larger movement of the globalisation of higher education.
 Yale faced criticism for its involvement in Singapore because of the government's restrictions on freedom of assembly and ban on homosexual activity.
 Fareed Zakaria, a CNN host and fellow of the Yale Corporation at the time, supported the venture, saying that "Singapore has a great deal to learn from America, and NUS has a great deal to learn from Yale."
-Tommy Koh, former Singaporean Ambassador to the United Nations, called it a "timely and visionary initiative."
+Tommy Koh, former Singaporean ambassador to the United Nations, called it a "timely and visionary initiative."

 Faculty expressed themselves in the pages of Yale Daily News.
 Seyla Benhabib, a political philosopher at Yale, calling it a "naïve missionary sentiment," asked, "Do we need to go to Singapore to advance interdisciplinarity and a revival of the liberal arts?"
 The chairs of the faculty search committee responded, "the new college will require faculty to rethink their pedagogical assumptions and to consider such innovations as integrated and interactive approaches to science; writing across the curriculum; computation, computer simulations and interpretation of large data sets; and the honing of quantitative, communication and other skills."
 Howard Bloch, a Sterling Professor of French, said that "As a nexus between India, China and the West, Singapore’s location favors an important conceptual realignment of the humanities that will be a long time coming to the home campus in New Haven — that is, a synthesis of the ways that ideas and creative works of East and West intersect historically as well as conceptually with each other."

 A group of professors critical of the project characterise the endeavour of "globalizing" a "specious one," saying that the graduates "will have to be conformist, dissent-averse managers and executives who serve the global profit motive."
 Marvin Chun, the master of Berkeley College and educated in South Korea, disagreed, asking "Will Yale–NUS be denied to numerous students around the world like me who lack the hyper-talent or mega-resources needed to study abroad at a place like Yale?"